 Sharing with you an interesting case of Rs 20,000/- crore property dispute of Maharaja of faridkot (Punjab), where court declared the WILL null and void with reasons like dubious witnesses, spelling mistake etc. Click here to read

 So when are you planning to write your will?
-Do share your views on Writing a Will.
+Do share your views, queries and doubts in the comments section below.